 95. Channel Islands National Park, California

-Wildlife lovers and photographers should never skip out on this national park.
-Despite being only established as a national park in the 1980s, it’s home to an unrivaled variety of both animal and plant species.
+Wildlife lovers and photographers shouldn’t skip out on the Channel Islands National Park.
+Despite being only established as a national park in the 1980s, it’s home to an unrivalled variety of both animal and plant species.

 96. Wrangell-St. Elias National Park, Alaska

 Wrangell-St. Elias National Park is home to some of the largest glaciers, ice fields, and volcanic mountains in all of America.
 In fact, Wrangell is one of the largest volcanic mountains still active to this day with a towering height of 14,163 ft.

 Similarly, the peaks of the glaciers and mountains within the park rank among the highest in all of the United States.
 If you’re all about sightseeing and don’t mind climbing to such heights, Wrangell-St. Elias National Park is definitely worth it.

 Stanley is one of the smallest towns in terms of population on the list.
 However, that doesn’t stop it from being an amazing spot to spend your vacation if you’re into outdoor adventures.